-Family caregivers for seriously ill patients play an important role in society.
+Family caregivers for seriously ill patients in palliative care play an important role in society.
 Not only do they provide emotional and physical support for their loved one, but they also assume the responsibilities of preparing meals, providing transportation, maintaining the home, managing medications and coordinating doctor’s appointments.
 This critical role is often essential for keeping the individual safe and well cared for at home and preventing avoidable emergency department visits and hospitalization.

 While many caregivers find this role rewarding, it can also be a stressful, unpaid and under-appreciated position.
 As a result, caregivers may be at risk for depression, fatigue, financial hardship, changes in relationships and compromised physical health.
 Too often, caregivers are reluctant to acknowledge the toll that their duties impose or find themselves unable to ask for help from friends and family.
 While adequate support is vital to sustaining the personal resilience of each caregiver, it is not always available.